2016-18 Application Now Open. Deadline to apply is April 4, 2016.

 Eligibility: Any breast cancer advocate who resides in Virginia and commits to apply the knowledge acquired and abide by the commitment guidelines may apply for the award.
 Prior participation in VBCF advocacy work (such as attending a state or national advocacy day) is preferred.

-Eligible Activities: If the awardee has not completed Project LEAD they must apply for Project LEAD Workshop and/or Institute as one of their educational courses.
+If the awardee has not completed NBCC’s Project LEAD, s/he must apply for Project LEAD Workshop and/or Institute as one of their educational courses.
 Project LEAD Institute must be completed prior to attending San Antonio Breast Cancer Symposium, ASCO and other scientific conferences.

-Process: Applications will be accepted from February 28th through March 31, 2015.
-Staff will review applications based on pre-determined criteria and make recommendations to the Awards Committee.
-The Awards Committee will make recommendation to the Board for a vote in April.
-The applicants will be notified by April 30.
-The award will begin on May 1 or as soon as an agreement is signed by the awardee and VBCF.
+Process: An Awards Committee will make a recommendation to the Board for approval.
+Applicants will be notified of the decision by May 15.
+The award will begin as soon as an agreement is signed by the awardee and VBCF.

 The recipient of the Karin Decker Noss Scholarship must agree to:

-- Serve as an active member of the VBCF Advocacy Committee during the award period and for a period of 12 months thereafter.
+- Serve as an active member of the VBCF Advocacy Committee for three calendar years after the award is made.

 - Submit an educational article for each conference attended for the VBCF newsletter.

-- Attend the NBCC Advocacy Conference (four days including National Lobby Day).
+- Attend the NBCC Leadership Summit (four days typically held in May including National Advocacy Day).

-- Attend state and national lobby days with VBCF and serve as team leader.
+- Attend state and national advocacy days with VBCF and serve as a team leader.

 - Expand their advocacy involvement at the local, state or national level.